sammuelyee/docs/faqs.md

 ### How to print maps in CartoDB?

-In the map view of your map, the option "Export image" will allow you to get a .png image from your map.
-Don't forget to add proper attributions if you publish your map as an image!
-You can find more information about our Static Maps in [this blogpost](http://blog.cartodb.com/static-maps/).
+From the Maps View of a selected map, you can [export the map image](cartodb-editor.html#export-image) and print it.
+If you are publishing your map as an image, ensure to [edit the metadata](#map-metadata) to include attributes for your map.

+**Tip:**  For more information about working with static maps, see the [Introducing CartoDB static maps](http://blog.cartodb.com/static-maps/) blogpost.

 ### How can I set the position of an embedded map?